Monday, December 18, 2023

 Hamas and Israel

 If you haven't studied-up on conflict, war, and the horrors that emerge from them, the urgency to do so grows each day.
-This is the message offered by Steve Mintz and he provided a list of books that have potential to inform us about how bad it can really become.
+This is the message offered in October 2023 by Steve Mintz when he provided a list of books that have potential to inform us about how bad it can really become.
 As civilians hunkered down or fled to the south of Gaza and Israel positioned for and pursued their ground assault, campus demonstrations supporting the two sides erupted with one condemning Hamas for terrorist atrocities and the other encouraging Israel's restraint in victimizing Palestinian citizens.
 An early Generation Lab poll of 978 college students found that two-thirds saw Hamas' attack as terrorism while the blame for it was mixed.

 Universities are caught in a trap of their own creation - they have not taught students about the background to the Israel v.
 Palestine conflict.
 The result is incomplete understanding and fractious declarations rather than constructive discourse.
 The NY Times indicated that previous restriction of speech that offended liberal-leaning students established a one-sided expectation.
 Two sides are now claiming hate speech by the other, with higher education leaders caught in the middle trying to determine if speech should be equally restricted or if students have to resign themselves to being uncomfortable hearing allegations that are repugnant to them.
 Assuming that the goal is to support free expression, educators need to help students discern the difference between ignorance and violence versus earnest expression of informed understanding.
 Adherence to First Amendment freedom of expression that favors no specific perspective is judged through the beholder's eye, which challenges educational leaders as well.
 For example, the attempt to establish a California-wide "viewpoint neutral" initiative on the Middle East resulted in the system's President being accused of bias.